codurance/site/_posts/2017-04-26-clean-and-lean-webpack-bundles.md

 Once you have a picture of your dependencies and their weight, then start thinking about **which ones are really required**.

-Your dependencies can be wolves in sweeps clothing.
+Each dependency has the potential to be a wolf in sheep's clothing.
 Yes they provide some handy functionality, but there is often a price — lots of code.
 As mentioned earlier, libraries like ReactJS are going to be fairly big, and beyond some optimisations that I will discuss shortly, there is little you can do unless you externalise the dependency.
 Be aware that you may be using only a **fraction** of the functionality provided by a library, but at the same time you are getting all the the library's code regardless.
 [Lodash](https://lodash.com/) is a good example here (Do you really need that map function?!).
 Perhaps you can write some helper functions yourself in vanilla Javascript?
 Check and see if your chosen library is available as a suite of sub-libraries giving you the option to import only the functionality you require (Lodash is available in this format).

 ###Reduce
 Now that you are only using the dependencies that are absolutely essential the next step is to reduce their weight further by adding a couple of plugins to your Webpack configuration.